uerruk/aws-cloud-security-project/README.md

 # AWS Cloud Security Project — onlinebaqqala.store

+Hi, This is a Cloud Security Project build for the purpose of learnig Cloud Structure / Cloud Security.
+It have some gaps I am trying to cover.
+I hope it helps and if you have any recommendations / suggestions Please feel free to comment.
+Excuse the name's of resources they need work.

 Production AWS infrastructure built security-first, hands-on from the console up.
 Every service was configured manually through the AWS console first to understand it deeply, then written as Terraform IaC (now in a separate repo).